Felamande/haffman/README.md

-# haffman
+# huffman
-It is a library for Haffman encode and decode
+It is a library for huffman encode and decode